vrugtehagel/yozo/README.md

 Below this, there's a more detailed breakdown of the site and what's needed.

  - Lock in modules by writing tests (in their respective page in /docs/)
- - Finish component core
  - Add sourcemaps
+ - More byteshaving
  - Create /docs/ pages
  - Create tour
      - Define steps and sections